assimtech/SensioFrameworkExtraBundle/Resources/doc/index.rst

     Doctrine\Common\Annotations\AnnotationRegistry::registerLoader(array($loader, 'loadClass'));

+.. _frameworkextra-configuration:

 Configuration
 -------------

 All features provided by the bundle are enabled by default when the bundle is registered in your Kernel class.

-The default configuration is as follow:
+The default configuration is as follows:

 .. configuration-block::